pkErbynn/StatlerWaldorfCorp.ES-CQRS-ProximityMonitor/README.md

             - ...because each request-and-response(though ONLY POST but there's response side-effect) pair involves network round trips
         - Constantly opening and closing connections with HTTP POST requests consumes more server and network resources
             - ...compared to a single, persistent connection used in protocols designed for real-time communication (e.g., WebSockets).

+### Message Queue vs HTTP vs Real-time communication:
+Each of these technologies serves different purposes and is chosen based on the specific requirements of the application.

+1. HTTP
+- Nature: Request-response model.
+- Use Case: Synchronous communication where the client initiates requests and waits for responses.
+- Pros:
+    - Simple and widely used.
+    - Suitable for RESTful APIs and web services.
+- Cons:
+    - Not suitable for real-time updates.
+    - Requires polling or long-polling for near real-time updates, which is inefficient.
+    - Stateless, each request is independent.

+2. Message Queues
+- Nature: Asynchronous communication.
+- Use Case: Decoupling components, ensuring message delivery even if the receiver is temporarily unavailable.
+- Pros:
+    - Reliable and durable message delivery.
+    - Supports complex routing and message persistence.
+    - Can handle load balancing and message prioritization.
+- Cons:
+    - Adds complexity to the system.
+    - Typically used for backend communication, not direct client interactions.

+3. Real-Time Communication
+- Nature: Persistent, bi-directional communication.
+- Use Case: Real-time updates, instant messaging, live notifications, collaborative applications.
+- Pros:
+    - Low latency, immediate updates.
+    - Bi-directional communication allows both client and server to push updates.
+    - Efficient use of resources with a single persistent connection (e.g., WebSockets).
+- Cons:
+    - Requires more complex setup and infrastructure.
+    - Persistent connections can be resource-intensive.

+*In Summary..*
+- HTTP: Best for request-response interactions, not ideal for real-time updates.
+- Message Queues: Best for asynchronous, decoupled communication between backend services.
+- Real-Time Communication: Best for real-time, interactive applications requiring immediate updates.